 Excited When You Return

 Dogs who go absolutely nuts when you get home are dogs who absolutely love you.
-If your dog starts getting the zoomies, going crazy with kisses and tail wagging, or even peeing a little when you walk in the front door, it’s a good sign that your dog is happy to see your face.
+If you’re wondering why your dog gets the zoomies, starts going crazy with kisses and tail wagging, or even peeing a little when you walk in the front door, it’s probably a good sign that your dog is happy to see your face.
 It’s not just because you are the person who feeds and waters the dog, either – it’s because you are the dog’s personality and he or she is happy to see you at home.

 Carrying Your Things